Bedtime Alone With More Than One: A Solo Parent’s Survival Routine

 A quick before-you-start sweep:

-• Water cups filled and upstairs — kills the number-one stall tactic in one move.
+• Water cups filled and upstairs, which kills the number-one stall tactic in one move.

 Tired-you can’t plan.
 So let calm-you, an hour earlier, do all the planning instead.